What skills are required to be a celebrant?

 How often, and where, do you offer courses?

-We teach in Auckland, Wellington and Christchurch, making access to comprehensive, face-to-face celebrant training easier wherever you live in New Zealand.
+From 2020 we are increasingly teaching on-line with intensive training days held in Auckland, Wellington and Christchurch.
+This combination makes access to comprehensive, celebrant training easier wherever you live in New Zealand, and we provide full support to help out students achieve high standards.
 We have graduates in all parts of the country and are very proud of this regional spread.
 The full range of courses and dates are on this link www.celebrant.school.nz

 Why should I choose The Celebrant School over other training providers?